greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/managing/proxy-ic.html.md

 select my_setup_ic_proxy(-1000, 'update proxy');
 ```

 As an alternative, you can run the s[gpconfig](../../utility_guide/ref/gpconfig.html) utility to set the `gp_interconnect_proxy_addresses` parameter.
 To set the value as a string, the value is a single-quoted string that is enclosed in double quotes.
-The example Greenplum system consists of a master and a single segment instance.
+The example Greenplum system consists of a coordinator and a single segment instance.

 ```
 gpconfig --skipvalidation -c gp_interconnect_proxy_addresses -v "'1:-1:192.168.180.50:35432,2:0:192.168.180.54:35000'"